Does Alcohol Cause Depression And Mental Health Problems?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Many people use alcohol to cope with troubling life events, unwind at the end of a long day, or celebrate important milestones.
-However, some people wonder about the link between alcohol consumption and depression.
+However, some people wonder about the link between the consumption of alcohol and depression.
 Both of these disorders can occur together, and each may increase the chance of the other developing.
-It can be important to treat both depression and alcohol use disorder, and you might choose to begin treatment with online therapy.
+It can be important to treat both depression and alcohol use disorder (note: “alcohol abuse disorder” is an outdated term), and you might choose to begin treatment with online therapy.

 Could alcohol be contributing to your depression?